dsp-testing/test-releases/README.md

 # test-releases
-For testiing releases of the CodeQL CLI
+For testing releases of the CodeQL CLI